Boulton and Park: Newspaper coverage

 The arraignment hearings and trial were widely reported in national and local press in Britain, and most of the London papers had provided extensive space for the coverage.
 Boulton's and Park's private lives—and those of their known friends and associates—were scrutinised and publicised in the press; they appeared under sensational headlines, including "Men in Petticoats", "The Gentlemen Personating Women", "The 'Gentlemen-Women' Case" and "The 'Men-Women' at Bow Street".

-Many of the papers included leaders that were indignant that homosexuality—what was considered a foreign habit—was being practised in England.
+Many of the papers included leaders that were indignant that homosexuality—which was considered a foreign habit—was being practised in England.
 After the acquittal, some of the leader writers changed their stances, and The Times said they had "a certain sense of relief that we record this morning the failure of a prosecution"; a guilty verdict, the leader writer continued, "would have been felt at home, and received abroad, as a reflection of our national morals".

 In the reports after their first appearance at the magistrates' court, most major newspapers included extensive descriptions of Boulton's and Park's attire and hair style.
 This included the quality press, including The Times, which reported:

 When placed in the dock Boulton wore a cherry-coloured silk evening dress trimmed with white lace; his arms were bare and he had on bracelets.
 He wore a wig and painted chignon.
 Park's costume consisted of a dark green satin dress, low necked, trimmed with black lace, of which material he also had a shawl round his shoulders.
 His hair was flaxen and in curls.
 He had on a pair of white kid gloves.

 In addition to the extensive newspaper coverage, several penny pamphlets were produced with titles that included "Men in Petticoats", "The Unnatural History and Petticoat Mystery of Boulton and Park", "Stella, the Star of the Strand", "The Lives of Boulton and Park: Extraordinary Revelations", "Life and Examination of the Would-be Ladies" and "The Life and Examination of Boulton and Park, the Men in Women's Clothing".
 Many showed illustrations of Boulton and Park in male and female attire.
 Michelle Liu Carriger, in her examination of the penny pamphlets, identifies a change in the approach taken by the illustrators.
 In the early publications, Boulton and Park are portrayed as attractive ladies; by four weeks into the magistrate's hearing, they are shown as a "distinctly more grotesque masculine cast".
 This was particularly true in the illustrations of The Illustrated Police News, one of the more lurid publications of the time.
 Kaplan observes that many of the penny pamphlets carried "ritual condemnation" of the accused men, not in keeping with the sensational nature of the images and details in the publications.